Horadmard/Sudoku/README.md

 # Start Over

-For Solving this problem we consider Fuctional Programming.
+For Solving this problem we consider Modular Programming.

 ## New Algorithm and Definition of Solve_function is as below: